MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 # The Excel Process: From Dirty To Clean:

 *Google Sheets won't open files of these sizes.
-The instructions for Google Sheets are unfortunately pointless.*
+The instructions for Google Sheets are unfortunately pointless:frowning:.*

 * Download the newest annual data here: https://divvy-tripdata.s3.amazonaws.com/index.html.
 * Unzip all 12 files and place them in a specially named folder with CSV in the title for clarification.